oscarotero/jsr-pub/README.md

 - Scans your code searching for files with the extensions `.ts`, `.js`, `.tsx`, `.jsx` and `.mjs`.
-- Files meeting any of the following conditions are ignored:
+- Files that meet any of the following conditions are ignored:
   - It's in the directory `/test/`, `/docs/`, `/deps/` or `/node_modules/`.
   - The name starts with `.` or `_` or is in a directory starting with `.` or `_`.